nealcrook/nascom/sdcard/NAScas/README.md

 For the Arduino, I recommend getting one with a socketed DIL AVR chip.

-Use the notes in nascom_arduino.ino and nascom_pio.pdf and the photos to guide you.
-There are about 20 wires to connect.
+Use the notes in NAScas.ino and the photos to guide you.
+There are about 15 wires to connect.

 ## Powering the Arduino

+If you use an Arduino Nano, it contains circuitry to allow it to automatically draw 5V power either from the USB or from the connected system (the NASCOM in this case).

-During development, I powered the Arduino though the USB connection - either from a wall power supply or from a laptop where I was running the Arduino IDE for code development.
+The Arduino Uno is not so flexible.
+During development, I powered the Arduino Uno though the USB connection - either from a wall power supply or from a laptop where I was running the Arduino IDE for code development.
 With the finished system, it's preferable to power it directly from the NASCOM.

 There are 2 options:

 * The Polite option is to use the DC input jack of the Arduino.
 This is polite because it can co-exist with the USB input (there is comparator and FET which switches the DC source out when there is power on the USB).
 This input is regulated on-board and so requires an input of at least 7V.
 You could wire a barrel connector to the 12V output of the NASCOM PSU and connect it.
-* The Impolite option (which I used) is to pick up +5V from the PIO IDC connector.
-This needs to be wired into the same power rail as the USB would supply -- so you can NO LONGER ATTACH THE USB (I put some tape over the connector to remind me!).
+* The Impolite option (which I used) is to pick up +5V from the NASCOM Serial connector and wire it into the same power rail as the USB would supply -- so you can NO LONGER ATTACH THE USB (I put some tape over the connector to remind me!).
 Close to the USB connector on the Arduino is a 2-pin device that looks like a big yellow resistor but which is actually a fuse.
-Solder the +5V connection to this point (the end down-stream of the fuse, but it doesn't really matter).
+Solder the +5V connection to this point (preferably the end down-stream of the fuse, but it doesn't really matter).

 ## Arduino prototyping card